hexian000/neosocksd/README.md

 See `./neosocksd -h` for more details.

 ### Scripting

+If a proxy rule table is all you need, see the self explaining [ruleset_simple.lua](ruleset_simple.lua).

 First, deploy neosocksd with `ruleset.lua` and `libruleset.lua`.
 (For binary releases, check `neosocksd.noarch.tar.gz`)